facebookexperimental/MIRAI/annotations/README.md

 * distinguish between conditions that it should assume as true and conditions that it should verify
 * check conditions at compile time that should not be checked at runtime because they are too expensive

-From this it follows that we have three families of macros:
+From these considerations we get these families of macros:
 * assume macros
-* postcondition macros (like verify wehre defined and like assume for callers)
+* postcondition macros (like verify where defined and like assume for callers)
 * precondition macros (like assume where defined and like verify for callers)
 * verify macros